Francine-Pepe/fresh-fruit-at-your-door/README.md

 ** Deployment on Github **

+0. Add the address name in the package.json ("homepage": "https://francine-pepe.github.io/fresh-fruit-at-your-door")
 1. npm install gh-pages --save-dev
 2. In the package.json file, scroll down to the scripts property and add the following commands: